Baryon acoustic oscillations with the cross-correlation of spectroscopic and photometric samples: Introduction

-Among others, the BAO experiment is recognized as one of the most promising geometrical tests, because it rests on the physics of the CMB anisotropies in the early universe, which is remarkably well described by the linearized perturbation theory for a $\Lambda$-dominated cold dark matter model ($\Lambda$CDM).
+Among others, the BAO measurement is recognized as one of the most promising geometrical tests, because it rests on the physics of the CMB anisotropies in the early universe, which is remarkably well described by the linearized perturbation theory.
 The tight coupling between baryons and photons prior to the decoupling epoch of $z\simeq 1100$ leaves a characteristic imprint on the pattern of large-scale structure tracers such as galaxies and quasars -- the so-called BAO scale.
-The BAO scale is now precisely constrained as $\simeq 150~$Mpc from the CMB observations \citep{Hinshowetal:2012}, which can be used as a ``standard ruler'' to infer the cosmological distances from the observed correlation function of the tracers \citep{SeoEisenstein:03,HuHaiman:03}.
+The BAO scale is now precisely constrained as $\simeq 150~$Mpc from the CMB observations \citep{Hinshowetal:2012}, which can be used as a `standard ruler' to infer the cosmological distances from the observed correlation function of the tracers \citep{HuHaiman:03,SeoEisenstein:03}.

-The BAO measurements mostly utilize a large data from wide-area redshift surveys of galaxies, such as the 6dFGS\footnote{http://www.aao.gov.au/6dFGS/}, the Sloan Digital Sky Survey (SDSS)\footnote{http://www.sdss.org/}, the Baryon Oscillation Spectroscopic Survey (BOSS)\footnote{http://www.sdss3.org/surveys/boss.php}, and the WiggleZ survey\footnote{http://wigglez.swin.edu.au/site/}.
-With the success of these surveys, there are several future BAO surveys targeting higher redshift ranges of $z\simgt 1$, including the HETDEX survey\footnote{http://hetdex.org}, the Extended Baryon Oscillation Spectroscopic Survey (eBOSS)\footnote{http://www.sdss3.org/future/eboss.php}, the BigBOSS\footnote{http://bigboss.lbl.gov/}, the Subaru Prime Focus Spectrograph project\footnote{http://sumire.ipmu.jp/en/2652} \citep{Ellisetal:12}, and the satellite Euclid mission\footnote{http://sci.esa.int/science-e/www/object/index.cfm?fobjectid=48983}.
-However, extending the BAO experiment to higher redshifts ($z\sim 2-4$) is observationally expensive, because the target galaxies become increasingly fainter and spectroscopic surveys of such faint galaxies covering wide-areas are quite time-consuming\footnote{We note that the BAO feature at $z\la 2.3$ is recently detected from the three-dimensional correlation function of the Lyman-$\alpha$ forests that are identified in the BOSS quasar spectra \citep{Buscaetal:2012,Slosaretal:13}.}.
+The BAO measurements mostly utilize a large data from wide-area redshift surveys of galaxies, such as the 6dF Galaxy Survey (6dFGS)\footnote{http://www.aao.gov.au/6dFGS/}, the Sloan Digital Sky Survey (SDSS)\footnote{http://www.sdss.org/}, the Baryon Oscillation Spectroscopic Survey (BOSS)\footnote{http://www.sdss3.org/surveys/boss.php} and the WiggleZ survey\footnote{http://wigglez.swin.edu.au/site/}.
+With the success of these surveys, there are several future BAO surveys targeting higher redshift ranges of $z\simgt 1$, including the Hobby-Eberly Telescope Dark Energy Experiment (HETDEX) survey\footnote{http://hetdex.org}, the Extended Baryon Oscillation Spectroscopic Survey (eBOSS)\footnote{http://www.sdss3.org/future/eboss.php}, the BigBOSS\footnote{http://bigboss.lbl.gov/}, the Subaru Prime Focus Spectrograph project\footnote{http://sumire.ipmu.jp/en/2652} \citep{Ellisetal:12}, and the satellite {\it Euclid} mission\footnote{http://sci.esa.int/science-e/www/object/index.cfm?fobjectid=48983}.
+However, extending the BAO measurement to higher redshifts ($z\sim 2-4$) is observationally expensive, because the target galaxies become increasingly fainter and spectroscopic surveys of such faint galaxies having a wide-area coverage are quite time-consuming\footnote{We note that the BAO feature at $z\la 2.3$ has been recently detected from the three-dimensional correlation function of the Lyman-$\alpha$ forests that are identified in the BOSS quasar spectra \citep{Buscaetal:13,Slosaretal:13}.}.